zii/lorm/README.rst

     >>> c.last_query
     select * from pets where id=1 limit 1

-For more examples, see `test.py <https://github.com/zii/lorm/blob/master/test.py>`_ and source code.
+For more examples, see `test.py <https://github.com/zii/lorm/blob/master/test.py>`_.

 Features
 --------